Elin55555/elin55555.github.io/airline-analysis.md

 Insight: This query allows us to visualize the growth trajectory and pinpoint the exact months where the campaign had the most significant impact.

 ### Analysis 2: Retention Analysis (Cancellation Rate by Cohort)
 A successful campaign shouldn't just bring in numbers; it should bring in valuable, long-term members.
-I compared the cancellation rates of members who joined in 2018 versus previous years to check for "churn" quality.
+I compared the cancellation rates of members who joined in 2018 versus previous years to check the quality of the new cohort.

 **Query: Calculate Cancellation Rate per Enrollment Year**